-The Single Outcome Agreements (SOAs) produced by the Community Planning Partnerships (CPPs) in the HITRANS region are also aimed at higher level government objectives - either the National Strategic Objectives or the National Outcomes.
+The Single Outcome agreements produced by the Community Planning Partnerships in the HITRANS region are also aimed at higher level government objectives - either the National Strategic Objectives or the National Outcomes.

-This gives both the RTS and the SOAs a set of shared objectives that will allow HITRANS to engage more meaningfully with the CPPs, to make the case for the wider benefits of transport interventions.
+This gives both the RTS and the Single Outcome Agreements a set of shared objectives that will allow HITRANS to engage more meaningfully with the CPPs, to make the case for the wider benefits of transport interventions.